dagraham/etm-tk/etmTk/help/OVERVIEW.md

         - join the etm discussion group @s +14
           @g groups.google.com/group/eventandtaskmanager/topics

+## Starting etm

+To start the etm GUI open a terminal window and enter `etm` at the prompt:

+    $ etm

+If you have not done a system installation of etm you will need first to cd to the directory where you unpacked etm.

+You can add a command to use the CLI instead of the GUI.
+For example, to get the complete command line usage information printed to the terminal window just add a question mark:

+    $ etm ?
+    Usage:

+        etm [logging level] [path] [?] [acmsv]

+    With no arguments, etm will set logging level 3 (warn), use settings from the configuration file ~/.etm/etmtk.cfg, and open the GUI.

+    If the first argument is an integer not less than 1 (debug) and not greater than 5 (critical), then set that logging level and remove the argument.

+    If the first (remaining) argument is the path to a directory that contains a file named etmtk.cfg, then use that configuration file and remove the argument.

+    If the first (remaining) argument is one of the commands listed below, then execute the remaining arguments without opening the GUI.

+        a ARG   display the agenda view using ARG, if given, as a filter. d ARG   display the day view using ARG, if given, as a filter. k ARG   display the keywords view using ARG, if given, as a filter. n ARGS  Create a new item using the remaining arguments as the item specification.
+(Enclose ARGS in quotes to prevent shell expansion.)
+        m INT   display a report using the remaining argument, which must be a positive integer, to display a report using the corresponding entry from the file given by report_specifications in etmtk.cfg.
+                Use ? m to display the numbered list of entries from this file. p ARG   display the path view using ARG, if given, as a filter. r ARGS  display a report using the remaining arguments as the report specification.
+(Enclose ARGS in quotes to prevent shell expansion.)
+        t ARG   display the tags view using ARG, if given, as a filter. v       display information about etm and the operating system.
+        ?
+ARG   display (this) command line help information if ARGS = '' or, if ARGS = X where X is one of the above commands, then display details about command X. 'X ?' is equivalent to '?
+X'.

+For another example, you can print your agenda to the terminal window by adding the letter "a":

+    $ etm a
+    Sun Apr 06, 2014
+      > set up luncheon meeting with Joe Smith           4d Mon Apr 07, 2014
+      * test command line event                      3pm ~ 4pm
+      * Aerobics                                     5pm ~ 6pm
+      - follow up with Mary Jones
+    Wed Apr 09, 2014
+      * Aerobics                                     5pm ~ 6pm
+    Thu Apr 10, 2014
+      * Frank Burns conference call 1pm Pacif..
+4pm ~ 5:30pm
+      * Book club                                    7pm ~ 9pm
+      - sales meeting
+      - set up luncheon meeting with Joe Smith          15m Now
+      Available
+        - Hair cut                                      -1d
+    Next
+      errands
+        - milk and eggs
+      phone
+        - reservation for Saturday dinner
+    Someday
+      ? lose weight and exercise more

+You filter the output by adding a (case-insensitive) argument:

+    $ etm a smith
+    Sun Apr 06, 2014
+      > set up luncheon meeting with Joe Smith           4d Thu Apr 10, 2014
+      - set up luncheon meeting with Joe Smith          15m

+Or you can add a question mark to a command to get more information, e.g.:

+    $ etm r ?
+    Usage:

+        etm r <type> <groupby> [options]

+    Generate a report where type is either 'a' (action) or 'c' (composite).
+    Groupby can include *semicolon* separated date specifications and elements from:
+        c context
+        f file path
+        k keyword
+        t tag
+        u user

+    A *date specification* is either
+        w:   week number
+    or a combination of one or more of the following:
+        yy:   2-digit year
+        yyyy:   4-digit year
+        M:   month: 1 - 12
+        MM:   month: 01 - 12
+        MMM:   locale specific abbreviated month name: Jan - Dec
+        MMMM:   locale specific month name: January - December
+        d:   month day: 1 - 31
+        dd:   month day: 01 - 31
+        ddd:   locale specific abbreviated week day: Mon - Sun
+        dddd:   locale specific week day: Monday - Sunday

+    Options include:
+        -b begin date
+        -c context regex
+        -d depth (a reports only)
+        -e end date
+        -f file regex
+        -k keyword regex
+        -l location regex
+        -o omit
+        -s summary regex
+        -t tags regex
+        -u user regex
+        -w column 1 width
+        -W column 2 width

+    Example:

+        etm r 'c ddd, MMM d yyyy -b 1 -e +1/1'

+Note: The CLI offers the same views and reporting, with the exception of week view, as the GUI.
+It is also possible to create new items in the CLI with the `n` command.
+Other modifications such as copying, deleting, finishing and so forth, can only be done in the GUI or, perhaps, in your favorite text editor.
+An advantage to using the GUI is that it provides validation.

 ## Views

 All views, including week view, display only items consistent with the current choices of active calendars.